-The horticulture degree program at Delaware Valley University offers you the opportunity to study several different subjects, including plant science and biotechnology, fruit and vegetable production, hydroponics and sustainable agriculture.
-You will study the plant world, from botany and plant physiology to vegetable and flower production and pest management, hydroponics and greenhouse management.
-Covering both organic and conventional agricultural approaches to horticultural crop production, you will be well equipped to work in any production system whether field or controlled environment.
+The horticulture degree program at Delaware Valley University can offer you the opportunity to study many different subjects pertaining to the plant world such as botany, plant physiology, vegetable and flower production, pest management, and hydroponics and greenhouse management.
+Your courses will cover both organic and conventional agricultural approaches to horticultural crop production.
+Our graduates are well equipped to work in any production system in both field and controlled environments.

 - Botany of Vascular Plants